 Calicivirus is one of the most prevalent viruses and common causes of feline upper respiratory infections.
 Protection against all three of these viruses is generally combined into one convenient vaccine.

-The vaccinations for FVRCP can be administered at as early as 6 weeks of age.
+The vaccinations for FVRCP can be administered as early as 6 weeks of age.
 Kittens should be vaccinated once every 3-4 weeks until they reach 16 weeks of age or older.
-However most veterinarians will recommend starting the vaccine at 8 weeks of age, followed by boosters at 12 weeks and 16 weeks old.
+However, most veterinarians will recommend starting the vaccine at 8 weeks of age, followed by boosters at 12 weeks and 16 weeks old.

 Rabies is one of the most crucial kitten vaccinations.
-This is because Rabies is a fatal disease that can affect not only cats but can also be transmitted onto many other animals as well as humans.
+This is because Rabies is a fatal disease that can affect not only kittens but can also be transmitted onto many other animals as well as humans.
 Your kitten should generally receive a rabies vaccination as early as 12 weeks of age.

 Non-Core Kitten Vaccinations

 The FIV vaccination is reserved for cats at high risk for disease.
 FIV is a viral disease that is most often spread from cat to cat through bites and scratches.
 Vaccination for FIV produces a positive FIV test, which causes similar effects to infection.
-Cats being vaccinated should receive a FIV test prior to vaccination.
-Vaccination can begin at 8 weeks of age and should be boostered at two- to three-week intervals for a total of three initial vaccines.
+Cats being vaccinated should receive an FIV test prior to vaccination.
+Vaccination can begin at 8 weeks of age and should be bolstered at two- to three-week intervals for a total of three initial vaccines.

 The Chlamydophila felis vaccine is only used in multi-cat environments where the infection is already has a prior existence in the community.
 Chlamydophila felis causes conjunctivitis and respiratory problems in infected cats.
-The vaccine can be administered at 9 weeks of age or older, when needed, and should be boostered three to four weeks later.
+The vaccine can be administered at 9 weeks of age or older, when needed, and should be bolstered three to four weeks later.